volcengine/verl/docs/advance/rollout_corr.md

 ```

 **Benefits:**
-- Faster training (skips expensive forward pass)
+- Faster training (skips expensive forward pass for old policy)
 - Reduced memory usage
-- PPO safety preserved
+- PPO safety preserved (clips against rollout policy)

+**Theory:** This is standard PPO (two policies) applied to off-policy data by using rollout policy as the PPO anchor.

 **Requirements:**
 - Must set `actor_rollout_ref.rollout.calculate_log_probs: true`

-### 8. Pure IS (Research Mode)
+### 8. Pure IS (Off-Policy REINFORCE)

 **When to use:**
-- Research requiring pure policy gradient with IS
+- Need pure policy gradient with importance sampling
-- PPO clipping is undesirable
+- PPO clipping is not desired for your algorithm
-- You understand the tradeoffs
+- Working with off-policy data

 **Configuration:**
 ```python
 config = RolloutCorrectionConfig.pure_is(threshold=2.0)
 ```

+**Theory:** This implements off-policy REINFORCE (policy gradient with importance sampling), without PPO clipping.

 **Trade-offs:**
 - ✅ Pure policy gradient with IS correction
+- ✅ Legitimate algorithm (REINFORCE + IS)
-- ❌ No PPO clipping safety net (may need larger batches)
+- ❌ No PPO clipping safety net (higher variance)
-- ❌ Requires careful monitoring
+- ❌ May need larger batches for stability

 ### Decision Tree